premsvmm/API-TAF/README.md

 The Framework design was consider in account with microservice architecture in mind.

-Some of the benefits stated below:
+Some benefits stated below:

 1. DTO resembles the api contract.
 It contains the request and response class.
 Any change in the api contract.
 This will be single place to change.
 2. Test implementation provide functionality to implement the test strategy based on feature/service.
-3. Each implementation represent a service.
-Hence the code patterns are not tightly coupled.
+3. Each implementation represents a service.
+Hence, the code patterns are not tightly coupled.

 **Architecture in High Level:**

+Architecture diagram represent the internal implementation of automation framework.

 ![Architecture](/asset/Architecture.png)

 **Execution:**

+The execution diagram explain about how this automation framework can be scalable.

 ![Execution](/asset/Execution.png)